 If a member designates their spouse as a beneficiary for an ODB, their designation will be revoked upon divorce, annulment of marriage or judicial separation.
 However, the revocation will not take effect if the member redesignates such person as a beneficiary after the divorce, annulment or separation.
 Designations that are required under a Domestic Relations Order on file with NYCERS are irrevocable by law.
 NYCERS should receive a copy of the judgment of divorce, annulment or judicial separation before the payment of an ODB is issued.
-See the Domestic Relations Orders and Child Support Claims section on page 52 for more information on Domestic Relations Orders.
+See the Domestic Relations Orders and Child Support Claims section on page 54 for more information on Domestic Relations Orders.

-SR: Estates, Powers and Trusts Law §5-1.4
+LR: Chapter 173 of the Laws of 2008 SR: Estates, Powers and Trusts Law §5-1.4